Kenneton/Loan-Defaults/README.md

 * Total Rate of Return on a non-default loan is ~10% on the total credit amount, after accounting for related expenses.

 ![Threshold Analysis](images/threshold_analysis.png)
 Using these assumptions to estimate profits, the threshold was moved to 0.77.
 From the chart above, we see that adjusting the threshold is crucial.
-Otherwise, the model would be net negative, and it only produces positive financial value in a specific threhsold range (from about 0.65 to 0.91).
+Otherwise, the model would be net negative, and it only produces positive financial value in a specific threshold range (from about 0.65 to 0.91).

 In the chart below, we can see the estimated impact on the financials for a sample of ~15k loans in the validation set, given that the model is used at the end of loan application process to indicate the likelihood of default.
 Although ~3% is not ground braking results, i
 ![Waterfall](images/financial_impact.png)

-Although ~3% icrease in estimated profits is not ground braking results, it can be a very significant improvement for a mature and optimized busines such as Home Credit.
+Although ~3% increase in estimated profits is not ground braking results, it can be a very significant improvement for a mature and optimized business such as Home Credit.

 ## Prediction Service
 The model was published using FastAPI, containerized with Docker and uploaded to Googles Artifact Registry.